Verduranti/datasciencefun/README.md

 The script in this repo can be safely run assuming you have done pip install requirements.txt

-summarize.py was going to dp more but then I realized it would be overkill so all it does it retrieve the files for local use exploration.ipynb contains the meat of the assignment
+summarize.py was going to do more but then I realized it would be overkill so all it does it retrieve the files for local use exploration.ipynb contains the meat of the assignment

 Questions